The 21 best places in Northern Italy you need to visit

 I’d recommend a 1-2 week stay.
 Although most visitors will only stay for 1 week.
 You can see everything at that time.
 Book one of the many hotels in town and enjoy your stay.

-9. Turin, one of the top Northern Italian cities
+9. Turin, one of the best cities in Northern Italian you have to visit

 Recommended by Laura from LauraDolciTravels.com